maxd0328/AI-Project/README.md

 ```
 ssh -i [path\to\private-key] root@[public IPv4 DNS]
 ```

+In the event that root doesn't work as a username, it may ask you instead to authenticate under user ```ec2-user```, which is fine as well.

 If there is no known keypair associated with the instance (or if you do not have access to an already existing keypair), you can create one via the following